 EXAMPLES OF TROMBONES RECENTLY SOLD BY WICHITA BAND INSTRUMENT COMPANY:

-Good used Bach Stradivarius double-rotor bass trombone, model 50B3G, slide #164,28X/Rotors #2460X and #2465X.
-Gold-brass bell and brass slide.
-Original slide is very good with only a few small dents (now removed).
-Bell flare has had a few dings also, now burnished out by our shop.
-New case from Pro-Tech.
-Suggested retail price on a new one is now $6378.00.
+Good used Bach Stradivarius double-rotor bass trombone, model LT-50B3G, slide #104,978/Rotors #29730 and #55774.
+Gold-brass bell and nickel-silver slide.
+New outer slide legs from Bach means the slide is now absolutely perfect.
+Bell flare has had several dings, now burnished out by our shop.
+New case from Pro-Tech, new lacquer finish means it looks and plays like a factory-fresh new instrument.
+Suggested retail price on a new one is now $6583.00.
 This one's a "best buy" at Sold.

 EXAMPLES OF EUPHONIUMS RECENTLY SOLD BY WICHITA BAND INSTRUMENT COMPANY:

 Used C.G.
 Conn 24-1 baritone horn, #GH-98015, 4 valve model, long action pistons, original bell, bell front, made in 1979.
 The original valves are good, showing no wear, but still tight and fast.
 Good original wood case, minimal wear to the lacquer finish.
 Dings and dents burnished out, good player and not expensive.
 "100% Made in America".
 (Note: this is a "back burner" instrument, available as our shop time allows) Sold.

 F.E.
 Olds baritone horn, three pistons, bell-up, #964,627, made in Fullerton, California in 1976.
 80% original lacquer finish, minor dents and dings burnished out in our shop.
 Good America-made "Royalite" case.
 Conn-Selmer still makes a similar instrument "King 625", now with suggested retail price of $2892.
 This one's available for Sold.